pagkly/Zed/Investopedia4/What Is Organizational Behavior (OB).md

 Researchers there set out to determine whether workers could be made to be more productive if their environment was upgraded with better lighting and other design improvements.
 To their surprise, the researchers found that the environment was less important than social factors.
 It was more important, for example, that people got along with their co-workers and felt their bosses appreciated them.

-Those initial findings inspired a series of wide-ranging studies between 1924 and 1933.1 They included the effects on productivity of work breaks, isolation, and lighting, among many other factors.
+Those initial findings inspired a series of wide-ranging studies between 1924 and 1933.1 They included the effects on [[Productivity|productivity]] of work breaks, isolation, and lighting, among many other factors.

 The best known of the results is called the Hawthorne Effect, which describes the way test subjects' behavior may change when they know they are being observed.
 Researchers are taught to consider whether and to what degree the Hawthorne Effect is skewing their findings on human behavior.